 Once you can show that there’s a market for your idea, one option for funding your start-up costs is getting a bank loan.
 You’ll need to be able to:

 - Give the bank realistic cash flow forecasts

 - Prove that you’ll be able to pay back the loan with interest

 The bank might require you to provide security against your loan, like your house or car, in case you don’t repay.
 You should think carefully about how much risk you’re willing to take on before you get a loan or give any personal guarantees.

-- ‘venture capital’ from companies who invest large sums of money in businesses that they think will grow quickly (known as ‘private equity’ companies)
+- Venture capital from companies who invest large sums of money in businesses that they think will grow quickly (also known as ‘private equity’ companies)

-- ‘crowdfunding’ (where a large group of people invest money in a business idea, usually via the internet)
+- Crowdfunding - a large group of people invest money in a business idea, usually via the internet

 You should obtain legal advice before selling shares in your business.